 808 Wellness may have opened on Maui on January 1, 2016, but the dream and vision were born years before by owners Sara and Alan Schroepfer.
 They met in Minnesota in 2008 as the winter thawed into spring.
 Connected through a mutual friend while Alan was attending the American Academy Acupuncture school of Oriental Medicine, the two started sharing Sara’s newly opened Santosha Healing Arts Center in the heart of Saint Paul in the Twin Cities, offering massage, energy medicine, holistic classes, and retail.
 Alan was a veteran therapist and Sara had recently graduated massage school.
 Both were advancing their professional training, Alan with Acupuncture and Sara with the Healing the Light Body at the Four Winds Shamanic Practitioner Program.
 They bonded over their shared philosophy of healing and wellness, as well as adventure and travel.
 Not long after they met, the two embarked on a two-week motorcycle camping trip around Lake Superior and before long, marriage.

 The two have shared business space since they first met.
 Alan had been living in Maui since 1996 and was a homeowner, returning to Minnesota in 2005 to be closer to family while he returned to school.
-Sara had grown up in the Midwest and graduated from the University of Minnesota, additionally living from Northern California to India and back and was open to trying life on Maui when Alan graduated.
-Once the move was agreed to, they let go of the quaint yellow cottage with cobblestone sidewalks known as Santosha, a Sanskrit word for healing and contentment and moved their business into a Natural Medicine Clinic with Dr. Josh Hague, a wonderful and gracious chiropractor.
-They also worked out of a personal injury clinic called, “The Pain and Wellness Center.”
+Sara had grown up in the Midwest and graduated from the University of Minnesota, additionally living in Northern California to India and back and was open to trying life on Maui when Alan graduated.
+Once the move was agreed to, they let go of the quaint yellow cottage with cobblestone sidewalks known as Santosha, a Sanskrit word for healing and contentment and moved their business into a Natural Medicine Clinic with Dr. Josh Hague, a gifted chiropractor.
+They also briefly worked out of a personal injury clinic called, “The Pain and Wellness Center.”
 Conversations ensued on the law of attraction and how focusing on pain would beget more pain.
 They both contemplated, why not just focus on the end result and call it a “Wellness Center?”
 Herein the idea was born before they were aware of where that concept would lead them.

 IN THE MEANTIME